Kytha-archives/pbr-renderer/README.md

 A lightweight implementation of a physically based shading model for an OpenGL renderer derived from models outlined by Walt Disney’s Animation Studio in 2012 and Unreal Engine 4 in 2013.
 The main goal of this project is to explore widely adopted, modern rendering techniques for realistic graphics.
 The ideal features of the project are outlined below.

-_Basic Features_
+✔️ - Completed

+🚧 - In progress

+🛑 - Yet to be implemented

+**Basic Features**

+- Layer and Overlay System ✔️
+- OpenGL primitive abstraction ✔️
+- Basic Camera controls ✔️
+- Event loop for user input, window events (resize, etc), and application events (Update, etc) ✔️
-- Load from disk obj/blend files containing mesh data
+- Load from disk obj/blend files containing mesh data ✔️
-- GLSL fragment and vertex shader compilation and execution
+- GLSL fragment and vertex shader compilation, linking, and execution ✔️
-- A PBR compliant material system capable of loading in albedo, normal, metallic, & roughness textures
+- A PBR compliant material system capable of loading in albedo, normal, metallic, & roughness textures 🚧
-- PBR rendering Pipeline
+- PBR rendering Pipeline 🚧
-- Basic Camera controls

-_Advanced Features (time permitting)_
+**Advanced Features (time permitting)**

-- Load in HDR images to create environment cubemaps for IBL
+- Load in HDR images to create environment cubemaps for IBL 🛑
-- Ambient occlusion
+- Ambient occlusion 🛑
-- GUI for basic scene manipulation renderer setting controls
+- GUI for basic scene manipulation renderer setting controls ✔️
+- Shadow Mapping 🛑
+- Tone Mapping for ture HDR 🛑
+- Gamma Correction 🛑

 An additional goal (time permitting) would be to benchmark the performance of different BDRF implementations, i.e, alternative normal distribution functions, geometry functions, etc. So, an ideal feature would be for the user to be able to hot swap different implementations during runtime.

-# Dependencies
+# Internal Dependencies

+This is a list of all dependancies which are internal to the source code.
+You don't need to install any packages for these dependencies, since I have included the source code and wrote platform agnostic makefiles to compile.

 ## [GLFW](https://github.com/glfw/glfw) - Open Source, multi-platform library for OpenGL